Keyword Difficulty Tools

 The video below provides a useful overview.
 It explains how you can find long-tail keywords with low KD, or SEO difficulty.

-This point about targeting longer-tail keywords, meaning search queries that generally have more words in them, is common among all the major SEO tools providers.
+This point about targeting longer-tail keywords, meaning search queries that generally have more words in them and lower monthly search volumes, is common among all the major SEO tools providers.

 These longer search phrases are typically associated with lower organic search difficulty.